-- (b) Eligible categories of costs include the following: - (1) property acquisition. - (2) refinancing of existing long-term debt to be allowed only in connection with a project involving substantial rehabilitation, and only to the extent necessary to reduce debt service to a level consistent with the provision of affordable rents in assisted units and with the fiscal integrity of the project; - (3) land lease payments; - (4) construction and rehabilitation work; - (5) offsite improvements, such as sewers, utilities and streets, directly related to and required by the rental housing development; - (6) onsite improvements related to the rental housing development; - (7) architectural, appraisal, engineering, legal and other consulting costs and fees, which are directly related to the planning and execution of the project and which are incurred through third-party contracts; - (8) development costs of a residential unit reserved for an onsite property manger, child care facilities, and after-school care and social service facilities integrally linked to the assisted units; - (9) a reasonable developer fee subject to the provisions of section 115; - (10) rent-up costs; - (11) carrying costs during construction, including insurance, construction financing fees and interest, taxes, and any other expenses necessary to hold the property while the rental housing development is under construction; - (12) building permits and state and local fees;
+- (b) Eligible categories of costs include the following: - (1) property acquisition. - (2) refinancing of existing long-term debt to be allowed only in connection with a project involving substantial rehabilitation, and only to the extent necessary to reduce debt service to a level consistent with the provision of affordable rents in assisted units and with the fiscal integrity of the project; - (3) land lease payments; - (4) construction and rehabilitation work; - (5) offsite improvements, such as sewers, utilities and streets, directly related to and required by the rental housing development; - (6) onsite improvements related to the rental housing development; - (7) architectural, appraisal, engineering, legal and other consulting costs and fees, which are directly related to the planning and execution of the project and which are incurred through third-party contracts; - (8) development costs of a residential unit reserved for an onsite property-manager, child care facilities, and after-school care and social service facilities integrally linked to and addressing the needs of the tenants of the assisted units; - (9) a reasonable developer fee subject to the provisions of section 115; - (10) rent-up costs; - (11) carrying costs during construction, including insurance, construction financing fees and interest, taxes, and any other expenses necessary to hold the property while the rental housing development is under construction; - (12) building permits and state and local fees; - (13) capitalized operating and replacement reserves.
+With the approval of the department, capitalized operating reserves may be used for rent subsidies for assisted units in accordance with section 104A;

-- (13) capitalized operating and replacement reserves.
-With the approval of the department, capitalized operating reserves may be used for rent subsidies for assisted units in accordance with section 104A; - (14) escrow, title insurance, recording and other related costs; - (15) costs for items intended to assure the completion of construction, such as contractor bond premiums; - (16) environmental hazard reports, surveys, and investigations; - (17) costs of relocation benefits and assistance required by law; and - (18) any other costs of rehabilitation or new construction approved by the department. - (c) Except as provided in paragraph 8 above, no program funds shall be used for costs associated exclusively with nonassisted units or commercial space.
+- (14) escrow, title insurance, recording and other related costs; - (15) costs for items intended to assure the completion of construction, such as contractor bond premiums; - (16) environmental hazard reports, surveys, and investigations; - (17) costs of relocation benefits and assistance required by law; and - (18) any other costs of rehabilitation or new construction approved by the department. - (c) Except as provided in paragraph 8 above, no program funds shall be used for costs associated exclusively with nonassisted units or commercial space.
+A manager's unit may be considered to be an assisted unit for the purpose of allocating development costs.
 If only a portion of the rental housing development consists of assisted units, the program loan amount shall not exceed the sum of the following: - (1) the costs of all items specified in subdivision (b) of this section associated exclusively with the assisted units; - (2) a share of the costs of common areas used primarily by residential tenants.
 This share shall be in direct proportion to the ratio between the gross floor area of the assisted units and the gross floor area of all residential units; and - (3) a share of the cost of other items, such as roofs that cannot specifically be allocated to assisted units, nonassisted units, or commercial space.
 This share shall be in direct proportion to the ratio between - (A) the gross floor area of the assisted units, plus a share of the gross floor area of common areas used primarily by residential tenants in direct proportion to the ratio between the gross floor area of the assisted units and the gross floor area of all units; and - (B) the total gross floor area of the structure or structures.